pksunkara/npm-police/README.md

 # To police a particular module of another user/org (You should give the repository name)
 police flatiron/plates

-# To interactively implement package.json suggestions (Only your repositories)
-police -i
-police -i octonode
 ```

 The token which we acquied during auth will be stored in `$HOME/.policeconf`.
 If you want to use another config file